Distant Lover: Live version

 When Let's Get It On was issued, the song was released as the b-side to Marvin's hit, "Come Get to This".
 The song was later immortalized in a live version issued on his Marvin Gaye Live! album from 1974 in which Marvin builds up the song from a slowed-up version of his Trouble Man instrumental, "Theme from Trouble Man".
 After a small introduction, Marvin begins to sing the song, leading female audience members who attended his live show at the Oakland Coliseum to scream in delight.
 Record World called this live version "this sexiest of slow drags."
 The song would become a show-stopper in later concerts from then on until Marvin's final concert tour in 1983.
 Allmusic called it a "steamy version... complete with wailing female fans."
 The live version of the song was so popular Motown issued that version as a single in June where it peaked at #28 on the pop singles chart and #12 on the R&B singles chart in September 1974.

-Legacy, covers and samples

-The 1974 live version of "Distant Lover" has been regarded as one of the greatest live performances of all time.